Consistent Query Answering for Existential Rules with Closed Predicates: Related work

-\fi \iflong Consistent Query Answering was originally proposed for relational databases in \cite{ABC99}, which introduced the notions of repairs and consistent answers.
-Ever since, many works studied the complexity of CQA considering different kinds of integrity constraints and adopting different repairing approaches.
-In particular, as said the introduction, \iflong in the following \fi we consider repairs based on tuple-deletion, with a specific focus on the problems of repair checking and (conjunctive) query entailment. \else Since the notions of repairs and consistent answers were proposed in \cite{ABC99}, an abundant literature has been produced about this topic. \fi
+Consistent Query Answering was originally proposed for relational databases in~\shortcite{ABC99}, which introduced the notions of repairs and consistent answers, and repairs were intended as the the ones minimizing the symmetric difference with the original database.
+Ever since, many works considered various kinds of integrity constraints and chose different repairing approaches.
+Other types of repairs include the maximal consistent subsets of the original database~\shortcite{CM05}, as well as the minimal consistent supersets~\shortcite{CFK12}.
+The notion of maximality is also sometimes based on the cardinality~\shortcite{LB06}.
+Here we define a repair as the maximal consistent superset of the original database, i.e.\ we adopt the so-called tuple-deletion semantics.

-For what concerns repair checking under tuple-deletion semantics, the most relevant works related to our investigation are \cite{CM05,AK09,SC10,GO10,CFK12}, which deeply studied the problem for many classes of dependencies.
+For what concerns the problem of repair checking, the most relevant papers that are strictly related to our investigation are~\shortcite{CM05,AK09,SC10,GO10,CFK12}, which deeply explored the problem for many classes of dependencies.

-Also the problem of finding consistent answers for a given query under tuple-deletion semantics has been extensively studied by \cite{CM05} and \cite{CFK12}, with a particular focus on (some classes of) tuple-generating dependencies.
-Special attention should also be paid to \cite{FM05} and \cite{KW17}, which proposed first-order rewritable techniques for solving the CQA problem, though limiting the set of integrity constraints to (primary) key dependencies and making some assumptions on the user query.
+Also the problem of finding consistent answers for a given query under tuple-deletion semantics has been extensively studied by~\shortcite{CM05} and~\shortcite{CFK12}, with a particular focus on (some forms of) tuple-generating dependencies.
+As shown in the conclusions, some of our results extend the ones provided in these two papers.
+Special attention should also be paid to~\shortcite{FM05} and~\shortcite{KW17}, which presented FO-rewritable techniques for solving the CQA problem, though limiting the set of integrity constraints to (primary) key dependencies and making some assumptions on the user query.

-In the mentioned works, all of which best reviewed in \cite{B19}, the most common entailment semantics adopted corresponds to the one that here we call \ars.
-The \irs semantics, instead, was previously studied in the context of ontologies by \cite{LLRRS10} with the name of IAR (``intersection of ABox repairs"), and further investigated for multiple DL languages in \cite{LLRRS11,R11,LLRRS15}.
-In particular, the latter work proved conjunctive query entailment under IAR semantics to be first-order rewritable for the language $DL\text{-}Lite_{R,den}$.
-Afterward, \cite{B12} proposed a new semantics named ICR (``intersection of closed repairs"), which IAR is a sound approximation of, showing its first-order expressibility for simple ontologies.
+In the mentioned works, all of which best reviewed in~\shortcite{C07,B19,W19}, the most common entailment semantics adopted corresponds to the one that here we call \ars-entailment.
+The \irs semantics, instead, was previously studied in the context of ontologies by~\shortcite{LLRRS10} , and further investigated for multiple DL languages in~\shortcite{LLRRS11,R11,LLRRS15}.
+In particular, the latter proved \irs-entailment of CQs to be FO rewritable for the language $\text{DL-Lite}_{R,den}$.
+Afterward,~\shortcite{B12} proposed a new semantics named ICR (``intersection of closed repairs''), which IAR is a sound approximation of, showing its FO expressibility for simple ontologies.